 Frustration at some of the Ukulele Festivals has got to boiling point with me a little.
 Having been playing for a couple years now, I have been to a few of them.
 Unfortunately i have found them to be deathly boring, and they have pretty much turned my kids away from ever touching a ukulele.
 To them it seems that it’s boring, with old songs, and something only old people do.

-I would assume that people want to pass on a great hobby too younger generations, and encourage growth and moving forward.
+I would assume that people want to pass on a great hobby too younger generations, and encourage growth and moving forward, in a truly Canadian fashion.
 To try new things, and push our limits to do better instead of stagnating doing the same old thing.

 Unfortunately it appears that the festivals that I have attended seem to play the same old songs at every event, with the same boring beginner lessons, The same people on stage playing a 4/4 dreary old song with no feeling for the most part, with only the odd decent act.